 If you're using ground turkey as a healthier alternative to red meat, be sure to check the label for the lean-to-fat ratio.
-Different brands and different products within the same brand range in fat content from nearly fat free -- 98/2 -- to a fat content of 85/15, which rivals ground beef or pork.
+Different brands and different products within the same brand range in fat content from nearly fat free, 98/2, to a fat content of 85/15, which rivals ground beef or pork.
 As with other ground meats, the percentage of fat in the ground turkey affects the way the meat cooks.

-Ground Turkey Patties
+Preparing Ground Turkey

-Step 2: Prepare the Skillet
+Preparing the Skillet

 Increase or decrease the amount of oil depending on the fat content of the turkey product.
 The higher the fat content, the less oil you need.
-Use an oil with a high smoke point to create a crisp outer layer on the patties without scorching them.
+Use an oil with a high smoke point to create a crisp outer layer on the meat without scorching it.
 Coconut, grapeseed and peanut oils are suitable choices.

-Place the patties in the prepared skillet and make a slight indentation about 1/8-inch deep in the center of each patty with your thumb or the back of a teaspoon to keep the patties flat during cooking.
+Place the patties in the prepared skillet.
+Make a slight indentation about 1/8-inch deep in the center of each patty with your thumb or the back of a teaspoon to keep the patties flat during cooking.
 Cover the skillet with a loose lid or spatter screen so you can keep an eye on the meat.
 When the patties develop a browned crust on the bottom, flip them and cook the other side.

-Bulk Ground Turkey
+Browning Ground Turkey in Bulk

 Adjust the heat to prevent scorching, if necessary.
 Depending on the fat content of the ground turkey product, you may need to add moisture.
-Use plain water or try other liquids that contribute flavor to the final dish.
+Use plain water or try other liquids that add flavor to the final dish.
 Experiment with broth, mirepoix liquid, wine or herbal tea, or add drained juice from a jar of salsa to spice things up.